Kuzaki/ingamelogger/README.md

 Spaces only matters for the following strings: '!logger raw','!logger save','!logger order','!logger version' and '!logger start'

-- !logger raw- logs raw packets into .json file (see 'log files' section).
+- !logger raw- logs all raw packets into .json file (see 'log files' section).
 Will log until console is teriminated and no system messages containing strings will be displayed for raw hookings.
+- !logger raw(packet name)- logs all raw packets with that packet name only into .json file (see 'log files' section).
+Will log until console is teriminated.

 - !logger shush- Toggles whether to display packet data as ingame system messages
 - !logger save- Toggles the creation of log files in .json (see 'log files' section)